posmocoop/bike-index/photo_upload/README.md

 Will be displayed as "Zürich, CH", "Berlin, DE", "Paris, FR" (not editable)

+### Update of the database
-2. User B (or user A) populates the csv.
+User B (or user A) populates the csv.
 Then the database is updated, either via pgadmin or via expert view.